2024 Bangladesh quota reform case

 Ohidul Islam and Others v.
 The Government of Bangladesh and Others was a case brought before the High Court Division of the Supreme Court of Bangladesh.
-The writ petition was filed three years after the Government of Bangladesh, amid the 2018 quota reform movement, issued a circular declaring the existing quotas for descendants of 1971 Liberation War veterans to be unconstitutional.
-Proceedings in this case later became a significant factor in shaping the developments leading to the 2024 quota reform movement.
+The writ petition was filed three years after the Government of Bangladesh, amid the 2018 quota reform movement, issued a circular setting aside the existing quotas for descendants of 1971 Liberation War veterans.
+This writ petition challenged the constitutionality of the circular.
+Proceedings in this case became a significant factor in shaping the developments leading to the 2024 quota reform movement.

 Facts

-During the 2018 quota reform movement, on October 4, 2018, the Government of Bangladesh issued a circular eliminating the freedom fighter quota in first- and second-class government positions.
+During the 2018 quota reform movement, on October 4, 2018, the Government of Bangladesh issued a circular eliminating the freedom fighter quota in first- and second-class government jobs.
 Three years later, in 2021, Ohidul Islam Tushar, President of the "Muktijoddhader Sontan o Projonmo, Central Command Council" (lit.
 'Children and generations of freedom fighters, Central Command Council') along with seven others, filed a writ petition in the High Court Division challenging this decision.
-On December 6, 2021, the High Court Division issued a ruling requesting an explanation as to why the 2018 circular canceling the freedom fighter quota in government employment should not be declared invalid.
+On December 6, 2021, the High Court Division issued a ruling requiring an explanation as to why the 2018 circular canceling the freedom fighter quota in government employment should not be declared invalid.

-Judgement
+Judgment

 On June 5, 2024, the High Court Division declared the circular regarding the cancellation of the freedom fighter quota for the posts of 9th grade (previously 1st class) and 10th-13th grade (previously 2nd class) in direct recruitment to government offices, autonomous or semi-autonomous institutions and various corporations invalid.
 After the final hearing of the writ, the High Court Division bench consisting of Justice KM Kamrul Quader and Justice Khizir Hayat passed the verdict declaring the previously issued rule as Rule Absolute.

 On June 9, the state appealed to the Chamber Court of the Appellate Division seeking to suspend the judgment given by the High Court Division.
 The Chamber court on the same day decided July 4 as the date for hearing of the aforementioned petition before the full bench of the Appellate Division.

 On July 4, the hearing of the state party's application seeking stay of the judgment given by the High Court Division was adjourned.
 When the writ petitioner appealed for time, the Appellate Division ordered 'not today'.
 The six-member Appellate Division headed by the then Chief Justice Obaidul Hassan gave this order.
 In effect, the judgment of the High Court Division remains in force until further orders.
 Besides, the state party was asked to file a regular leave to appeal after publication of the full text of the judgment.